freebsd/git_conv/checklist.md

 ## Flag day
 *  send email that migration process is starting
 *  make SVN repo read-only
-*  create 3 SVN repo dump tarballs
+*  update our canonical svnsync copy, verify metadata matches
+*  make an archive of the 3 repos

 ## Conversion process
 *  [1h] copy and extra repo tarballs